Fabric-Pro/fabric-code/.skills/skill-creator/references/output-patterns.md

 Follow this style: type(scope): brief description, then detailed explanation.
 ```

-Examples help the Letta Code agent understand the desired style and level of detail more clearly than descriptions alone.
+Examples help the Fabric Code agent understand the desired style and level of detail more clearly than descriptions alone.